bitkeyhash/TERMUX-HBCTOOL/README.md

 ```
 (Test is a Folder)

-Now you have access to instructions.hasm , string.json and metadata.json : contain all logic of APK or IPA.
+Now you have access to instructions.hasm , string.json and metadata.json.

 ## Contributing